Frequently Asked Questions on Missing Information Email Notifications

 Q - What is a Missing Information Notification?

 An e-mail sent to the student from the Financial Aid Office requesting documentation needed to complete the processing of their financial aid file.

 Q - What do I do if I receive a Missing Information Notification?

 Respond as quickly as possible in getting the information being requested back to the Financial Aid Office.
 Be sure that all documents are complete, signed and include the student's name and T# (Tech ID).

-Q - I turned in a copy of my W-2s but the Missing Information Notification is asking for a copy of my tax return transcript from the IRS, why?
+Q - I turned in a copy of my W-2s but the Missing Information Notification is asking for a copy of my tax return, why?

-The Financial Aid Office needs a copy of your tax return transcript from the IRS, not just a copy of the W-2s.
-If you are required to use your parents' income, you will also need to submit a copy of their tax return transcript from the IRS.
+The Financial Aid Office needs a copy of your tax return, not just a copy of the W-2s.
+If you are required to use your parents' income, you will also need to submit a copy of their tax return.

 Q - If my parents did not claim me or if I did not live with them, why do I have to use their income information?

 If you cannot answer YES to one of the 13 dependency questions on the FAFSA, FEDERAL GUIDELINES state that you are considered a dependent student for federal student aid purposes.
 It does not matter whether your parent(s) claimed you on their federal tax return or whether you lived in the same household with them.